Motor Vehicle Racing on a Highway

 Visit our offices in downtown Tampa in Hillsborough County.
 We have additional offices in New Port Richey in Pasco County and Clearwater in Pinellas County, FL.

-Contact us today to speak with an attorney about the specific facts of your case to find the best way to fight this serious charge of street racing on Florida highways.
+Contact us today to speak with an attorney about the specific facts of your case and find the best way to fight this serious charge of street racing on Florida highways.

 Call (813) 250-0500.